Transhumanist Party: Platform

 A core tenet of the USTP platform is that more funding is needed for research into human life extension research and research to reduce existential risk.
 More generally, the goal is to raise awareness among the general public about how technologies can enhance the human species.
 Democratic transhumanists and libertarian transhumanists tend to be in disagreement over the role of government in society, but both agree that laws should not encumber technological human progress.

 The Transhumanist Party platform promotes national and global prosperity by sharing technologies and creating enterprises to lift people and nations out of poverty, war, and injustice.
 The Transhumanist Party also supports LGBT rights, drug legalization, and sex work legalization.
 The party seeks to fully subsidize university-level education while also working to "create a cultural mindset in America that embracing and producing radical technology and science is in the best interest of our nation and species."

 In terms of foreign policy and national defense, the party wants to reduce the amount of money spent on foreign wars and use the money domestically.
 The party also advocates managing and preparing for existential risks, eliminating dangerous diseases, and proactively guarding against abuses of technology, such as nanotechnology, synthetic viruses, and artificial intelligence.

 The USTP expressly supports the rights of Artificial General Intelligence entities that are sentient and/or lucid.
-The Transhumanist Bill of Rights Version 3.0 recognizes 7 levels of sentience, and requires entities to exist at level 5 or higher to be considered as having rights.
+The Transhumanist Bill of Rights Version 3.0 recognizes 7 levels of sentience and requires entities to exist at level 5 or higher to be considered as having rights.
 At level 5, the main criterion is that the entity be "lucid", meaning the entity is "meta-aware", or aware of its own awareness.

 The various policy points of the US Transhumanist Party's platform have attracted both praise and criticism from sociologist Steve Fuller.
 For example, Fuller has praised the centrality of morphological freedom in the US Transhumanist Party's bill of rights, but on the other hand he has also written that the party is too critical of the US Department of Defense, which he argues could be an ally for some transhumanist initiatives such as human enhancement and existential risk reduction.
 In 2018 the party as a whole was reviewed favorably as an example of a successful "niche" party by Krisztian Szabados, a director at the Edmond J. Safra Center for Ethics at Harvard University.

 State parties

+Affiliate parties exist in the states of Arizona, Colorado, Illinois, Kentucky, Maryland, Michigan, Nevada, New York, North Carolina, Pennsylvania, Texas, Virginia, Washington and the District of Columbia.

 International analogs

-The Transhumanist Party in Europe is the umbrella organization that supports the national level transhumanist parties in Europe by developing unified policies and goals for the continent.
+The Transhumanist Party in Europe is the umbrella organization that supports the national-level transhumanist parties in Europe by developing unified policies and goals for the continent.
 Among them is the UK Transhumanist Party, which was founded in January 2015.
 In October 2015, Amon Twyman, the party's leader at the time, published a blog post distancing the UK party from Zoltan Istvan's campaign.